 Boasting world-renowned beaches and enviable waterways, the City is growing the Gold Coast’s network of coastal trails, providing sustainable access to our foreshores.

 As an emerging cosmopolitan city, looking at ways to travel sustainably around the Gold Coast is becoming increasingly important.
 With more than 50 kilometres of cycle and walkways along our foreshores, take the opportunity to start exploring our coastal wonderland by foot or bike.

 A 36-kilometre network of shared cycle and pedestrian pathways along the coast from the New South Wales border to the Gold Coast Seaway.

-The Gold Coast Broadwaterway is a 22 kilometre network of pathways around the foreshores of the Gold Coast Broadwater.
+A 22-kilometre network of pathways that wind around the park areas and foreshores of the Gold Coast Broadwater.

 A great way of reducing your coastal footprint is to travel along our coastal pathways as a pedestrian or cyclist.
-Walking and cycling is also a way to be healthy and active.
+Walking and cycling is also a great way to be active and healthy.